If you're currently using webpack to manage your CSS, importing font files won't work without a little bit of extra configuration.

 And that's a wrap folks, you should now be able to load fonts into your CSS and JS files without webpack throwing any errors.

-To summarize, to avoid any font related errors with webpack, you need to
+To summarize, to avoid any font related errors with webpack, you need to:

-whatever fonts you wish to use into your CSS or SCSS files.
-If you have some
+3. Import whatever fonts you wish to use into your CSS or SCSS files

 Hopefully this tutorial was able to help you, for more dev content and tips, be sure to follow me on Twitter at @christopher4lis.